Loki’s Garage is a delicious way to start your culinary and wine tour along the Naramata Bench.

 Fun fact: They make cheese towers for special occasions, custom made by their skilled cheesemakers.

-After you’ve fueled up at Loki’s, and stocked up at Upper Bench, head out to Naramata Creek Park for a beautiful waterfall hike.
+After you’ve fueled up at Gratify, and stocked up at Upper Bench, head out to Naramata Creek Park for a beautiful waterfall hike.

 If you’re biking you can follow along the KVR trail, heading down Front Street, and up Vancouver Ave onto Vancouver Place to connect with the KVR, which you can follow all the way to the Arawana Paring Lot, then head down Juniper Road to Naramata Creek Park parking lot and trailhead.